What is Community Supported Agriculture?

 Not only are varieties chosen specifically for our maritime climate, they are allowed to ripen fully before harvest, so all their micronutrients and natural sugars are given time to develop.
 CSA food is quite literally the tastiest, healthiest and nutritious food available.

-Consider what kind of CSA is right for your household (see CSA Glossary below)
+Consider which type of CSA is right for your household (see the CSA Glossary below).

 Contact the farm directly to sign up!
 Have questions?
 You can email, call or visit CSA farms.
 You can also ask to speak with existing CSA members to get a sense of what their experiences have been.
 Farms are busy places.
 Always contact a farm first before visiting.